kayleeyana/CMPG323-Project-2-34385479/README.md

 ###

 # BRANCHING STRATEGY:
 The chosen approach for the branching strategy in each project will involve primarily working within the main branch.
 However, in the event of a bug occurrence, a dedicated development branch will be created specifically to address and resolve the issue.
+Therefore, all code-related activities are connected to my development branch and the main activities on my main branch.

 ###
 # .gitignore USAGE:
 To maintain a clean repository, each project submission will include a .gitignore file.
 This file will exclude sensitive data from being tracked and committed, ensuring that only relevant and non-sensitive information is shared.
+I created a gitignore file for my appsettings.json as it included credentials.

 ###
 ###